peeranat45/peeranat45/README.md

 -->

 ## Work Experience
-- Computer Network Researcher at Nara Institute of Science and Technology.
+- Researcher Intern at Nara Institute of Science and Technology.
 Nara, Japan (April - June 2023)
 - Associate Backend Engineer at Arise by INFINITAS.
 Bangkok, Thailand (May 2024 - Present)